Probing dark energy and neutrino mass from upcoming lensing experiments of CMB and galaxies: Results

 \section{Results}

 In this section, forecast results for power spectrum measurements and parameter estimations are presented based on the canonical setup in previous section.
-In section \ref{sec4.1}, we first compute the signal-to-noise ratio for CMB lensing and cosmic shear observations.
-We then present the results of Fisher analysis for parameter forecast in section \ref{sec4.2}, just focusing on total neutrino mass ($\sum m_\nu$) and dark energy equation-of-state parameters ($w_0$ and $w_a$).
-In section \ref{sec4.3}, a role of cross correlations on the parameter constraints is discussed in some details.
+In Sec.~\ref{sec4.1}, we first compute the signal-to-noise ratio for CMB lensing and cosmic shear observations.
+We then present the results of Fisher analysis for parameter forecast in Sec.~\ref{sec4.2}, just focusing on total neutrino mass ($\mnu$) and dark energy equation-of-state parameters ($w_0$ and $w_a$).
+In Sec.~\ref{sec4.3}, a role of cross correlations on the parameter constraints is discussed in some details.